tonycanale/CoMiRe_BiometricsPaper/Tutorial.md

 ![](Analysis_files/figure-markdown_github-ascii_identifiers/beta-1.png)

-The plot highlights a notable increment in the probability of the most adverse health profile at low--dose exposures.
+The plot highlights a notable increment in the probability of the most adverse health profile at low-dose exposures.

 Additional risk and BMD
 =======================